yvonnegitau/Data-Warehouse-Template/README.md

-# Modern Data Stack for Women Football Data Warehouse
+# Modern Data Stack Template

-The goal of this project is to experiment on the different flavours of modern data stack.
-The objective is to understand the pros and cons of the different architecture, tools and methodologies.
-The data being used is the Women Football data.
-The final output will be a fully built stack that can be installed in the different cloud providers and can also run locally.

-Any AI in the future....
-We will see.
+The goal of the project is to create a template for the Modern Data Warehouse.
+It will be built with scalability and flexibility at its core.
+We can experiment on different tools as they are released and also how they play with other tools.
+And the best thing will be having startup code that saves time during projects.